Yuree Noh, University of California, Los Angeles

 By 1980s, the Islamist and secular movements in Kuwait were deeply divided on social issues.
 The electoral success of the Islamist-tribal alliance further created visible legislative battles.
 The Brotherhood, in alliance with Salafi groups, attempted to amend Article II of the Constitution so that the Shari’a law would be the primary of legislation.
 It also demanded restriction of Kuwaiti citizenship to Muslims though it was also unsuccessful.
 Although the Islamist-secular division does not describe the Kuwaiti society today as a whole, this division remains stark to this day.

-In the face of the fall of Egypt’s Muslim Brotherhood and the emergence of the Islamic State, the ICM has put aside their Islamist agendas and worked more closely with non-Islamist groups.
-Instead of its traditional objectives – such as amending Article II of the Constitution – the group has shifted its advocacy toward more broad reforms targeted at the masses.
-In 2015, ICM member Mubarak al-Duwailah published on the ICM website that the ICM is setting aside “traditional differences” with other groups for further reforms.
-This was surprising because cooperation between Brotherhood affiliates and non-Brotherhood groups is increasingly uncommon in other Arab countries.
+In response to the fall of Egypt’s Muslim Brotherhood and the emergence of the Islamic State group, the ICM has put aside their Islamist agendas and worked more closely with non-Islamist groups.
+As noted by Freer (2015), ICM member Mubarak al-Duwailah published on the group’s website that the ICM is setting aside “traditional differences” with other groups for further reforms.
+Instead of its traditional Islamist agenda, the group has shifted its advocacy toward more broad reforms targeted at the masses (Freer 2015).
+This was especially surprising because cooperation between Brotherhood affiliates and non-Brotherhood groups is increasingly uncommon in other Arab countries.
 If the ICM truly strives to bring about broader political changes, its presence in the social domain will become even more relevant.

 Al-‘Atiqi, Abdullah.
 2006.
 Al-Manhaj al-Tarbawi lil Harakt al-Islamiyya al-Moasara wa al-tharah Labuniat al-Muajtam al-Kuwaiti (Educational Methods of the Islamic Contemporary Movement and its Impacts on the Kuwaiti Society).
 Kuwait: Maktabat al-Manar al-Islamiyya.